 First, accept that legacy modernisation is a long-term commitment instead of a burden.
 You will need to build a lasting foundation for change that can better adapt to technology and customer shifts for the long term and the near future.

 APIs are capable of exposing the data within legacy systems while maintaining their integrity.
 Leveraging APIs for this purpose allows secure access as well.
 All these benefits would improve developers’ productivity, allowing businesses to quickly adapt to modern business needs, as they can adapt to advanced technologies and platforms at a faster rate.
 Thus, the involvement of APIs becomes a vital component in the modernisation of legacy systems, and, in effect, the operations of a business.

 However, this is not the end goal — this is simply a step in the right direction that enables the business to be more flexible and adaptable to continually evolving IT requirements in the long run.

-Additionally, organizations that choose to embrace API-led connectivity can expose data from legacy systems in a way that protects the integrity of said systems.
+Additionally, organisations that choose to embrace API-led connectivity can expose data from legacy systems in a way that protects the integrity of said systems.

 APIs also enable the secure and governed access of data while speeding up developer productivity.
-In this context, APIs should be made discoverable and reusable to become self-serving tools that the organization itself can utilize to address the business’ changing needs.
+In this context, APIs should be made discoverable and reusable to become self-serving tools that the organisation itself can utilise to address the business’ changing needs.
 This eliminates the need for hiring system specialists, which can become costly.